HerculesWS/Hercules/doc/permissions.md

-disable_exp                | Ability to disable the player from gaining any experience point. disable_store              | Ability to disable the player from using/openning npc and player stores. disable_skill_usage        | Ability to disable the player from using any skill.
+disable_exp                | Ability to disable the player from gaining any experience point. disable_store              | Ability to disable the player from using/openning npc and player stores. disable_skill_usage        | Ability to disable the player from using any skill. bypass_nostorage           | Ability to bypass the nostorage and nogstorage mapflag.